 It is not uncommon for things to become confusing if the parties involved are unsure what questions to ask or what information is needed for their senior loved one to return safely to home.
 Here are a few tips to help ensure a successful hospital discharge and transition home.
-Obtain Contact Information First, you’ll want to speak with the discharge planner and be sure to have his or her contact information, as he or she will most likely be the main person who will make any arrangements needed for your loved one to transition back home.
+Obtain Contact Information.
+Easy Exercises That Promote More Restful Sleep for Seniors.

 Some seniors tend to wake easily, have difficulty falling asleep, struggle with body-clock issues, and often experience insomnia, making a good night’s sleep seem impossible.

 However, research suggests exercise can help seniors have more restful nights.
 After clearing a new physical routine with your loved one’s physician, San Antonio home care experts recommend trying the following exercises.
 Walking Many seniors experience disruptions to their natural body clock, which results in difficulty falling asleep at bedtime.
 Moderate aerobic exercise combined with exposure to natural light in the morning hours can reset the body’s biological clock, restore a more natural sleeping pattern, and help the body recognize sleep signals in the evening.

 Pumping Iron Seniors who lift weights three times a week experience substantial improvements in sleep.
 Dancing Many seniors find themselves feeling drowsy shortly after the evening meal and succumb to a late nap.
 Can Seniors Take Sleeping Pills?
 Does your loved one suffer from persistent insomnia?
 Perhaps you’ve tried several sleep-promoting measures, all to no avail.
 Are you considering medication, but unsure if it’s the right decision?
 Here, Home Care Assistance in San Antonio, TX, presents what medical authorities say about drug-induced sleep for seniors.
 How Prescription Drugs Add Up Prescription sleep aids don’t go beyond the benchmark hours for sleep.
 Additionally, many classes of sleep aids decrease the time spent in deep sleep, and sleep medications often have hang-over-like effects.
 Flavorful Foods for Seniors with Compromised Taste.
 A decreased sense of taste is part of the natural aging process.
 Though it is not entirely known why this happens, it is known that our sense of taste is tied to our ability to see.

 As we age and our eyesight diminishes, our sense of taste can diminish right along with it.
 At San Antonio Home Care Assistance, we know firsthand how challenging it can be to get a senior loved one to eat a balanced diet when the flavor just isn’t there.
 Depending on diet and nutritional restrictions, here are some helpful and easy things you can do to make eating more flavorful and healthy.
 1. Handling Dementia and Alzheimer's Outbursts.
 Some seniors with dementia or Alzheimer’s, especially those in the later stages, demonstrate challenging behaviors like outbursts.
 When this happens, it’s important for family members and caregivers to remember it isn’t the senior speaking.

 It’s the voice of dementia.
 With the deterioration of cognitive function, a senior with dementia or Alzheimer’s has difficulty recognizing his or her needs, understanding how to meet them, and communicating.
 Outbursts may also be triggered by pain, physical discomfort, medication side effects, hallucinations, and boredom.
 Sometimes, aggressive behavior is prompted by feeling rushed, afraid, or confused.
 Aggressive speech or actions.
 Essential Reading for Alzheimer's Caregivers.
 Alzheimer’s disease is a devastating illness that affects an estimated 5.3 million Americans.

 Providing Alzheimer’s home care for a senior loved one is challenging and can take a toll mentally, emotionally, and financially.
 A number of books have been published that can help advise caregivers during their experience.
 The 36-Hour Day: A Family Guide to Caring for People Who Have Alzheimer’s Disease, Related Dementias, and Memory Loss, by Nancy L. Mace and Peter V. Rabins.
 Immunizations for Elderly Health.
 San Antonio senior care professionals points out that, contrary to popular belief, childhood immunizations wear off over time.